AtaGowani/itwd-website/README.md

-# itwd.github.io
+# itwd.github.io hosted on Heroku

-The official website for the Intro to Web Development course
+The official website for the Intro to Web Development course.
+Check it out [here](https://hacktohelp.herokuapp.com/)